Jamestown, Virginia

 The Jamestown settlement in the Colony of Virginia was the first permanent English settlement in the Americas.
-It was located on the northeast bank of the James River, about 4 km southwest of the center of modern Williamsburg.
-It was established by the Virginia Company of London as "James Fort" on May 4, 1607 O.S.
-(May 14, 1607 N.S.), and was considered permanent after a brief abandonment in 1610.
-It followed several failed attempts, including the Lost Colony of Roanoke, established in 1585 on Roanoke Island, later part of North Carolina.
+It was located on the northeast bank of the James River, about 4 km southwest of present-day Williamsburg.
+It was established by the London Company as "James Fort" on May 4, 1607 O.S.
+(May 14, 1607 N.S.), and considered permanent, after a brief abandonment in 1610.
+It followed failed attempts, including the Roanoke Colony, established in 1585.
+Despite the dispatch of more supplies, only 60 of the original 214 settlers survived the 1609–1610 Starving Time.
+In mid-1610, the survivors abandoned Jamestown, though they returned after meeting a resupply convoy in the James River.

 Jamestown served as the colonial capital from 1616 until 1699.

-Despite the dispatch of more settlers and supplies, including the 1608 arrival of eight Polish and German colonists and the first two European women, more than 80 percent of the colonists died in 1609–10, mostly from starvation and disease.
-In mid-1610, the survivors abandoned Jamestown, though they returned after meeting a resupply convoy in the James River.

-In August 1619, the first recorded slaves from Africa to British North America arrived in what is now Old Point Comfort near the Jamestown colony, on a British privateer ship flying a Dutch flag.
-The approximately 20 Africans from present-day Angola had been removed by the British crew from the Portuguese slave ship São João Bautista.
-They most likely worked in the tobacco fields as slaves under a system of race-based indentured servitude.
-One of their number included Angela, who was purchased by William Peirce.
-The modern conception of slavery in the British colonies was formalized in 1640 (the John Punch hearing) and was fully entrenched in the Colony of Virginia by 1660.
+In August 1619, the first recorded slaves from Africa to British North America arrived at present-day Old Point Comfort, near the Jamestown colony, on a British privateer ship flying a Dutch flag.
+The approximately 20 Africans from present-day Angola had been removed by the British crew from a Portuguese slave ship.
+They most likely worked in the tobacco fields, under a system of race-based indentured servitude.
+The modern conception of slavery in the British colonies was formalized in 1640, and fully entrenched in Virginia by 1660.

-The London Company's second settlement in Bermuda claims to be the site of the oldest town in the English New World, as St. George's, Bermuda, was officially established in 1612 as New London, whereas James Fort in Virginia was not converted into James Towne until 1619, and further did not survive to the present day.